featured image

-During the ten years I’ve been on a carnivore diet, I’ve cooked countless briskets and quickly learned what a difference resting the cut makes.
+In my ten years on a carnivore diet, I’ve cooked many briskets.
+I quickly learned that resting the cut makes a big difference.

 I experimented with different rest times and talked with a chef friend to get an expert's opinion.